cugos/cugos.github.com/meetings/_posts/2015-10-21-cugos_monthly.markdown

 Loose agenda:
 =============
+- **[Nick Peihl](http://npeihl.com)** will present experimental offline map solutions with mobile devices being used in San Juan County.
 - **[@you](http://cugos.org/people/)** tell us about what you're trying to solve.

 Notes:
 ======
 *Watch for live updates during the meeting...*